-Like other business strategies, the IPR business plan should include indicators or concepts that can be monitored, such as:

-- dates of protection renewals when licensing,
+Like in any other business strategy, the IPR business plan for an SME in the leather sector must include "indicators" or milestones that can be monitored: dates of protection renewals/when licensing: cost/benefits, sales results, etc/evolution of sales/market penetration related to specific assets/level of innovation of each asset/no. of people trained internally/no. of internal procedures set up, etc.

-- cost/benefits,

-- sales results,

-- evolution of sales,

-- market penetration related to specific assets,

-- · level of innovation of each asset,

-- number of people trained internally,

-- number of internal procedures set up.